Website Manager

 What does it cost to run track with the Blue Knights?

-• All players must pay a $20 fee that covers insurance, referees, facility fees and other organizational costs.
+• Registration Fee: All players must pay an additional $20 fee that covers other organizational costs.

 • Uniforms: